A VEX event can contain as many sessions as you wish and sessions can be used for many different purposes. For example a session can be used for:

 If you are using a webinar or video conferencing tool like Zoom or WebEx, you will typically need to record the session in the video conferencing tool, download it your your computer as a video file, upload it to a video streaming service (like YouTube or Vimeo), add it to your content library, and choose it as the On Demand version of your session.
 If you are concerned about the session being unavailable during that time, we recommend having a placeholder video available stating “The recording will be available soon”.
 When your recording is ready, you can switch out the placeholder for the recorded On Demand video on your session.

-Note: If an attendee is in a live session while it is live and the end time passes, the session will automatically be transitioned to the on-demand video.
+Note: If an attendee is in a live session while it is live and the end time passes, the session automatically transitions to the on-demand video.
 Be sure to build extra time between the end time you set on your session and when you expect your presenter will actually finish the live presentation to avoid being abruptly cut off.

 Live Content Type – This field allows you to choose from three different options for how the video stream of your live session will be handled; Zoom, WebEx, or Content Library.
 For more information on how to decide which technology to use to power your video stream see Choosing how to power your VEX session video feed.